Related Courses

 Lesson Plans

-This MEA will give students the opportunity to analyze and organize data about tablet devices that their school is looking to purchase for daily use in the classroom.
+In this Model-Eliciting Activity (MEA), students will have the opportunity to analyze and organize data about tablet devices that their school is looking to purchase for daily use in the classroom.

 In this MEA, students compare different tablet devices.
 They will be given empirical evidence and must organize this data to allow for interpreting key factors to determine which device is best suited for the client.
 Basically, students are given data and must use this information to make a recommendation to the principal about which tablet or device should be purchased with the school's funds.
 They will have to provide evidence to support their recommendation.
 This MEA is designed to help students with data that is collected from an investigation or a lab.
 In the past, students were able to generate data, but in this MEA they are given the data and asked to make it relevant.